 More than 100 dead cats found in freezer during raid of Virginia Beach home

-VIRGINIA BEACH, Va. – A phone call to police about suspected cat hoarding led to the discovery of more than 100 dead cats in a Virginia Beach freezer, WAVY reported.
+VIRGINIA BEACH, Va. – A phone call to police about suspected cat hoarding let to the discovery of more than 100 dead cats in a Virginia Beach freezer, WAVY reported.

 Virginia Beach Animal Control told WAVY they got tips from neighbors about a possible cat hoarding case.
 They raided the home Monday morning and removed 24 living cats and over 100 dead cats from the home.